 Through its establishment, the school has taken important initial steps at consolidating Navy’s intelligence and information warfare training workforce.

-Leading Seaman Jacob Wiremu, an instructor of the basic electronic intelligence course, said he could see the benefit of centralising specialised training courses from across the country to one location.
+An instructor on the basic electronic intelligence course, said he could see the benefit of centralising specialised training courses from across the country to one location.

-“It will allow the free flow of information and integration of specialisations within the Navy and will improve information warfare in terms of understanding the roles and responsibilities of fellow category members,” Leading Seaman Wiremu said.
+“It will allow the free flow of information and integration of specialisations within the Navy and will improve information warfare in terms of understanding the roles and responsibilities of fellow category members,” he said.

 “The reliability of such a new and modern training precinct is what was needed for a long time here at HMAS Watson.